jeremyrrose/record-collection-revisited/StepOne.md

 ## Basic auth

 We know we'll want users to be able to login; you can actually go ahead and set up auth *exactly* like we did in class on Wednesday (though you might want to change the`User` model's `age` field to `email` or something more relevant).

-That means go through all the steps like enabling the `bcrypt`, `rack-cors`, and `jwt` gems, adding the CORS configuration, putting `has_secure_password` in the `User` model, adding the whole auth chain into `ApplicationController`, and setting up the same user routes and controllers to receive login info and spit out JWTs in return.
+That means go through *all* the steps like enabling the `bcrypt`, `rack-cors`, `jwt`, and `dotenv-rails` gems, adding the CORS configuration, putting `has_secure_password` in the `User` model, adding the whole auth chain into `ApplicationController`, and setting up the same user routes and controllers to receive login info and spit out JWTs in return.

-Test to make sure the auth system works, then commit the changes and set this aside until later.
+Test in Postman to make sure the auth system works, then commit the changes and set this aside until later.
 We've got a lot of other things to set up.

 >You may choose to walk through the auth setup as a group *or* designate one person to make the changes while others peek ahead and plan.
 Either way, you should do it on one computer, then commit and push changes.

 ## Artist and Record models

 Everyone should pull down the auth changes.
 Now we'll practice Git branching to set up the `Artist` and `Record` models.
 One person should type `git checkout -b artist-and-record-models` in their terminal...
-Now they're on a new Git branch!
+Now that person is on a new Git branch!
 You'll make the next set of changes here.

 Our models will have the same shape they had in the Mongoose schemas from before: